 The Philistines, Israel’s enemy, challenged the Israelites to choose a soldier from their ranks to fight their giant Goliath.
 But no Israeli was willing to volunteer.
 After Goliath had taunted the Israelites for 40 days, David asked the soldiers “What will be done for the man who kills this Philistine and removes this disgrace from Israel?
 Who is this uncircumcised Philistine that he should defy the armies of the living God?”
 (1 Samuel 17:26).

-David’s words reached the king and he summoned David who said to him, “Let no one lose heart on account of this Philistine; your servant will go and fight him” (1 Samuel 17:32).
-And David added, who is he that “defied the armies of the living God.
+David’s words reached the king and he summoned the young man who said to him, “Let no one lose heart on account of this Philistine; your servant will go and fight him” (1 Samuel 17:32).
+And the young man added, who is he that “defied the armies of the living God.
 The LORD who rescued me from the paw of the lion and the paw of the bear will rescue me from the hand of this Philistine” (1 Samuel 17:36–37).

-So, David was permitted to fight Goliath.
+So, David was given the permission to fight Goliath.
 And he took with him his staff, five smooth stones and a sling.
 When Goliath saw David, he mocked him and his God.
-But David shouted, “You come against me with sword and spear and javelin, but I come against you in the name of the LORD Almighty, the God of the armies of Israel, whom you have defied.
+But they young man shouted, “You come against me with sword and spear and javelin, but I come against you in the name of the LORD Almighty, the God of the armies of Israel, whom you have defied.
 This day the LORD will deliver you into my hands” (1 Samuel 17:45–46).
 That day, the Lord honored David’s faith and he killed the giant Goliath and his nation won that war over the philistines.

 Jonathan and David